AaltoSciComp/scicomp-docs/scicomp/practical-git-prs.rst

 Learning objectives
 -------------------
 - Why use pull requests?
+- What are the typical procedures of using PRs?
 - How do we adapt our team to use them?
 - How does this improve our work?